-Easily add an ajax-enhanced login widget to your site's sidebar.
+Easily add an ajax-enhanced login widget to your WordPress site sidebar.

 It's a useful plugin, and it's quite customizable too.
 My only gripe is that it doesn't have a tag that returns the site's URL, which would be a massive help to us WP multisite users.

 Wanted to say -- in the spirit of transparency -- it would be really awesome to have a way to automatically note donations using a "thermometer" or other graphic!
 I've had several members of my group tell me that they would be more inclined to contribute if they could see just how much others are contributing.